June 12, 2013

 It’s like that old saying– better to be a year (or decade) too early than a day too late.
 Because one should never underestimate the speed with which things can unravel.[Editor's note: This is an incredibly powerful story that shows how quickly things can change.
 And it's happening again now in the West, just ask the Cypriots.

-If you agree that it's time to take action, click here to find out more about Simon's Offshore Tactics Workshop video series, and the limited time $350 discount he's offering.]
+If you agree that it's time to take action, click here to find out more about Simon's Offshore Tactics Workshop video series.]